Trump vows July 4 'show of a lifetime' as protests gather

 ------

-Associated Press writers Matthew Daly, Deb Riechmann and Ellen Knickmeyer contributed to this report
+Associated Press writers Matthew Daly, Ellen Knickmeyer and Chris Rugaber contributed to this report.